tamtakoe/oi-angular-resource/README.md

 ## Update NPM version

-Run `npm version patch/minor/major` to update root project version and do it inside `/projects/angular-resource/*` for each component what you need
+Run `npm version patch` (minor, major) to update root project version and do it inside `/projects/angular-resource/*` for each component what you need

 ## Build